FROSTR-ORG/bifrost/README.md

 ## What is FROSTR?

-**FROSTR** (Frost Over Nostr) is a threshold cryptography protocol that enables distributed key custody using Nostr relays as the communication layer.
+**FROSTR** (FROST Over Nostr) is a threshold cryptography protocol that enables distributed key custody using Nostr relays as the communication layer.
 It implements the FROST (Flexible Round-Optimized Schnorr Threshold) signature scheme.

 **The problem**: Traditional key management creates single points of failure.
 If a private key is compromised, lost, or held by a single party that becomes unavailable, access to funds or signing capability is lost.